ychaker/icheck-rails/README.md

     //= require 'jquery.icheck'

-or if you want to use Zepto

-    //= require 'zepto.icheck'

-Be sure to include JQuery or Zepto before requiring iCheck.
+Be sure to include JQuery before requiring iCheck.

 Include the style part: